nodekit-io/nodekit-darwin/README.md

 ## Distribution

-The {NK} NodeKit repository contains an XCode project with all the above components (zero dependencies) that compiles to an iOS 8 + and OS X 10.9 + dynamic framework.
+The {NK} NodeKit repository contains an XCode project with all the above components (zero dependencies) that compiles to an iOS 8 + and macOS 10.9 + dynamic framework.
 Versions for Windows 10 and Android are in active development.

-The single framework file (containing binary code and embedded resources like the core Node.js javascript code) can just be included in any iOS or OS X application.
+The single framework file (containing binary code and embedded resources like the core Node.js javascript code) can just be included in any iOS or macOS application.
 See the sample app for an example.
 You can thus compile and create your own projects;  no app store consumer really needs to know how you built it unless you want to tell them or modify the {NK} NodeKit source.

 ## Is it really Node ?